 \section{Abstract}

-Sulfur chemistry is fundamental to understanding the structure, cloud formation, and atmospheric composition of Venus and Venus-like exoplanets.
-However, many key reactions involving ground- and excited-state sulfur species remain poorly characterized, and current photochemical models rely on networks that lack accurate kinetic data under high-temperature, high-\ce{CO2} conditions.
-We compute kinetic parameters for reactions of ground-state \ce{S(^3P)} and excited-state \ce{S(^1D)} with \ce{CO2} under Venus-like conditions.
-These reactions form \ce{SO(^3\Sigma)}, \ce{SO(^1\Delta)}, and \ce{CO}.
-The potential energy surfaces reveal intermediates, and temperature-dependent rate coefficients are obtained using a master-equation approach based on the chemically significant eigenvalue method.
-NASA 7-term polynomial coefficients are also derived for ground- and excited-state \ce{S} and \ce{SO} in both ground and excited states to enable consistent incorporation into photochemical models.
-Incorporating these data into the one-dimensional photochemical model \texttt{XODIAC} shows that these reactions exert only a minor influence above 60 km in the Venus atmosphere due to competing pathways.
-The model agrees with observations for most sulfur-bearing species except \ce{S3} and \ce{S4}.
-Introducing a 1~ppm near-surface atomic sulfur mixing ratio, representing a possible deep-atmosphere or surface processes, enhances \ce{S3} and \ce{S4} by 1--2 orders of magnitude and improves agreement with measurements.
+Sulfur chemistry plays a central role in controlling the atmospheric structure, cloud formation, and composition of Venus and Venus-like exoplanets.
+However, key reactions involving ground- and excited-state sulfur species remain poorly constrained, and existing photochemical models often rely on incomplete or uncertain kinetic data under high-temperature, \ce{CO2}-rich conditions.
+In this work, we compute kinetic parameters for reactions of ground-state \ce{S(^3P)} and excited-state \ce{S(^1D)} with \ce{CO2} under Venus-like conditions, forming \ce{SO(^3\Sigma)}, \ce{SO(^1\Delta)}, and \ce{CO}.
+We characterize the underlying potential energy surfaces, identify intermediate complexes, and derive temperature-dependent rate coefficients using a master-equation framework based on the chemically significant eigenvalue method.
+We also provide NASA 7-term polynomial coefficients for \ce{S} and \ce{SO} in both ground and excited states to enable consistent incorporation into photochemical models.
+Incorporating these reactions into the one-dimensional photochemical model \texttt{XODIAC} for Venus produces only minor effects above 60~km due to competing pathways.
+While the model reproduces most observed sulfur species, discrepancies remain for \ce{S3} and \ce{S4}.
+Introducing a 1~ppm near-surface atomic sulfur source, representing unresolved deep-atmosphere or surface processes, enhances \ce{S3} and \ce{S4} abundances by 1--2 orders of magnitude and improves agreement with observations.
 For exo-Venus analogs, the updated chemistry produces modest changes under isothermal conditions.
-In contrast, in strongly irradiated atmospheres with a high-altitude isotherm and a near-surface sulfur source, it leads to pronounced changes in most sulfur-bearing species, along with significant enhancements in \ce{S(^1D)} and \ce{SO(^1\Delta)} more strongly than in scenarios with only isotherms or only irradiation.
-These results underscore the importance of identifying missing sulfur processes that are not currently included in photochemical models, including pathways leading to excited-state sulfur species and sources of deep-atmosphere sulfur.
+In contrast, in strongly irradiated atmospheres with a high-altitude isotherm and a near-surface sulfur source, it leads to pronounced changes in most sulfur-bearing species, along with significant enhancements in \ce{S(^1D)} and \ce{SO(^1\Delta)}.
+These results highlight the importance of identifying missing sulfur processes that are not currently included in photochemical models, including pathways leading to excited-state sulfur species and sources of deep-atmosphere sulfur.
 The inclusion of such processes may improve agreement with observations, as seen for Venus, and has important implications for the chemistry of exo-Venus analogs.

 \keywords{Chemical kinetics (2233); Planetary atmospheres (1244); Atmospheric evolution (2301); Upper atmosphere (1748); Solar system terrestrial planets (797); Venus (1763)}